AhmetZamanis/KaggleStoreSales/ReportPart1.md

     dtype: int64

 We will interpolate the missing values in the oil and transactions columns using time interpolation.

-This performs linear interpolation, but also takes the date-time index of observations into account.
+- This performs linear interpolation, but also takes the date-time index of observations into account.

+- If we don’t set `limit_direction = "both"`, the first value for oil won’t be interpolated.

 ``` python
 df_train["oil"] = df_train["oil"].interpolate("time", limit_direction = "both")